sikai00/tp/docs/UserGuide.md

 #### 5.5.3 Change the color scheme

-MyInsuRec comes with a light and dark color scheme.
-To change between the two, simple click on the View menu button and select the desired mode!
+MyInsuRec comes with light and dark color schemes.
+To change between the two, simply click on the View menu button and select the desired mode!

 ![Dark Mode](images/DarkModeUi.png)